 Every business owner wants their business to be profitable.
 But how do you define a good profit?
 For instance, if your business is making a 6% net profit, you might wonder if it’s better to just put your money in a Bank Fixed Deposit (FD) that earns 7.5% interest per year.

 A good profit is often gauged by the Return on Equity (RoE).
-An RoE between 15-20% is usually seen as a strong return for the capital invested by a business owner.
+A RoE between 15% and 20% is usually seen as a strong return on the capital invested by a business owner.

 What is DuPont Analysis?

-Financial analysis is key to knowing how well a company is doing.
+Financial analysis is key to determining a company’s performance.
 DuPont analysis is a great tool that helps break down a company’s main profit measure, ROE, to give a clearer view of its financial state.

 DuPont analysis helps you understand exactly how a company makes its money and spots any weak spots by breaking down its main money-making metric, ROE, into simpler parts.
 It gives a fuller picture than just looking at ROE alone.